 Available by default in Chrome.
 You can access it from the developer tools in the browser.

 I hear a lot of people use this tool.
-Personally I prefer other tools, but Wave comes as a browser extension or a website.
+I prefer other tools, but there is nothing wrong with Wave.
+Wave comes as a browser extension or a website.
 So if you don't want to install any plugins, check out Wave.
-The site also provides links to install the browser extension to Chrome, Firefox and Edge.
+The site also provides links to install the browser extensions to Chrome, Firefox and Edge.

 Browser bookmarklet that scans the page for errors, warnings and notices.
 This was one of the first tools I learned to use actively.